zachtaylor/go-http/README.md

 # ztaylor.me/http/...

-This serves as the root for related golang http utilities.
-This package is not intended to be used as a replacement for http.
+This package serves as the module root for related golang http libraries, and is not a replacement for `net/http`

-Version control for this package is hosted on my private source control server and mirrored on Github.
-Import paths using the Github links will not resolve because I have placed package import comments.
+Version control is hosted on my private server, and mirrored on Github

 ## Package `cookies`